 Additional information about Baylor's Professional Development Program:

-Although you are welcome to attend as many seminar and workshops as you choose, no more than five (5) hours of credit may be earned in one quarter, so it is important not to delay attendance.
+For students matriculating before Fall 2022: Although you are welcome to attend as many seminars and workshops as you choose, no more than five (5) hours of credit may be earned in one quarter, so it is important not to delay attendance.
 (We believe information is best absorbed over the three-year course of law school.)

 In planning the sequencing of attendance, plan to attend approximately three (3) seminar and workshop hours each quarter.
 There is no expectation for you to attend during the third quarter in the midst of moot court exercises or during your Practice Court quarters.
 This leaves six quarters to earn your professional development hours.